 Due to much lower than normal yields in the vineyard in 2014 we were able to produce only 185 cases of the 2014 Peterson Vineyard pinot and 148 cases of the 2014 Santa Lucia Highlands pinot, less than half of our 2013 production.
 Consequently, the overall amount we are able to offer to allocation list members for this vintage is smaller than for 2012 and 2013.

-If you are a current member of our allocation list, and would like to purchase, please click here.
+If you are a current member of our allocation list, and would like to purchase, from your allocation please click here

-If you are not a memeber and would like to join our allocation list, please click here.
+If you are not a member and would like to join our allocation list, please click here.
 Upon joining, you will automatically receive an allocation.